-Word limit: 12,000 words for the main body of the thesis, plus 1,500 words for the mandatory final chapter containing an account of the project management aspects of your investigation.
-Word counts exclude references, title page, acknowledgements, table of contents and the three project management forms.
+Word limit: 12,000 words for the main body of the thesis, plus 3,000 words for the mandatory final chapter covering reflective accounts of project management (max 1,500 words), health, safety and risk assessment processes (max 500 words), and the ethical and sustainability considerations relevant to your project and its outcomes (max 1,000 words).
+These word counts exclude references, title page, acknowledgements, table of contents and the three Project Management Forms.
 All other text is included in the word count, including the abstract, tables and the figure captions.

-Page limit: 100 pages.
+Page limit: 100 pages for the main report.
 This page limit excludes references, title page, acknowledgements, table of contents and appendices.
-Every other part of the report is included in the page limit.
+Every other part of the main report is included in the page limit.
 All pages of the thesis should be numbered sequentially.

 If you feel that you have an exceptional case for exceeding the word and/or page limit, and you wish to seek permission to do so, both you and your supervisor should contact the Part II Project Organiser who will put your case to the Chair of Examiners.
 Such a case should be made at the earliest possible stage.
-The Examiners will enforce the word limit strongly, and any thesis submitted over the word limit may be subject to penalties.
+The Examiners will enforce the word limit strongly, and any thesis submitted over the word limit may be subject to penalties (see Examination Conventions for details).

 Appendices: the purpose of the above word and page limits is to prevent the excessive inclusion of material that is unnecessary for development of the key argument(s) of the thesis.
-Material which is additional to the main body of the thesis, e.g. further detailed data, may be included in appendices.
+Material which is additional to the main body of the thesis, e.g. further detailed data, computer programs and similar material may be included in appendices.
 However, whilst Examiners are required to consider the main body of the thesis, whether they read appendices is entirely at their discretion.